GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

-U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 15/32 in price, pushing its yield down to 2.5824 percent, the lowest since the beginning of November.
+U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 23/32 in price, pushing its yield down to 2.5824 percent, the lowest since the beginning of November.

 Dan Morris, global Investment strategist at TIAA-CREF in New York, where he helps oversee $564 billion in assets, said he was telling clients to keep calm and stay invested, as the decline in U.S. markets was not unexpected.

 "I don't think anyone is too shocked this is happening, it was more a question of when and how significant.
 You were going to have a soft patch," Morris said.

 U.S. stocks are likely to post high single-digit returns this year, with forward price-to-earnings ratios of about 15, slightly higher than the past quarter century, he said.
 But China, because of its size, could be a concern, he added.

 Brazil's Bovespa index fell 3.1 percent and its currency, the real, fell.
 Mexico's bolsa index fell just 0.3 percent.

 Gold for April delivery rose 1.5 percent to $1,257.7 an ounce.

 Brent crude oil dropped to a two-week low below $106 a barrel as the weak factory data from China stoked concerns about demand, but violence in Iraq and Syria limited the fall.

 Brent slipped 36 cents to settled at $106.04 a barrel.
 U.S. oil fell $1.06 to $96.43.